Kiosked/get-consent/API.md

 - <code>TimeoutError</code> Throws a timeout error if the timeout is specified and it is reached
+- <code>NoConsentError</code> Throws a no-consent error if the CMP responds and the consent information is not available

 | Param | Type | Default | Description |